 Skip to content

-Neurofibromatosis is a hereditary condition which can appear at any point in a sufferer’s life, providing they have the ‘misprint’ in their chromosomes which causes it.
-Because it is genetic, there is not much which can be done to prevent it from appearing in those affected.
+Neurofibromatosis is a hereditary condition that can appear at any point in a sufferer’s life, provided they have the ‘misprint’ in their chromosomes that causes it.

 A generic mutation, neurofibromatosis can manifest itself in lots of bumps and tumors across the body.
 The tumors are usually non-cancerous, but they can appear in huge amounts and in some cases are quite disfiguring.